Beauty Q&A: How Do You Get Hair Dye Off Skin?September 26, 2019

-Why Should You Remove Hair Dye From Your Skin
+Why You Should Remove Hair Dye From Your Skin

 How to Avoid Getting Hair Dye on Your Skin in the First Place

 To ensure that you don’t get hair dye on your skin again, Colombini recommends using a barrier cream, which you can apply to the skin before you apply your color.
 As far as the dye itself, be careful as to how much you use.
 “Most brands only supply a bottle applicator for at-home hair coloring.
 I recommend pouring a small amount of your color in a bowl and applying it with a brush to avoid the mess,” he adds.
-Try Color&Co, a personalized color kit by L’Oréal to help get you started.